The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Although some of the following discounts are automatically added, you will still want to comb through your insurance policy to ensure you’re getting every last discount.

 This discount refers to having two types of insurance policies under one insurance company.
 Common policies are home/auto or renters/auto.
 The discounts affect both your policies, typically.

-If your car comes with an anti-theft device or services like LoJack, your insurance company usually provides you with a discount.
+If your vehicle comes with an anti-theft device or services like LoJack, your insurance company usually provides you with a discount.

 This discount is typically added automatically to your policy and tends to be pretty beneficial.
 Just like its name implies, this discount refers to having a safe driving record.

-Like a multi-policy discount, a multi-car discount refers to having more than one car with a single insurance company.
+Like a multi-policy discount, a multi-car discount refers to having more than one vehicle with a single insurance company.

-This method refers to the manner you chose to pay your insurance.
+This method refers to the manner you choose to pay your insurance premiums.
 While it varies by company, you can usually receive a discount if you pay your premium upfront, pay through your bank account, or opt for paperless billing.

 Statistically, some occupations like teachers, physicians, or police officers are less likely to file a claim.
-Because of this, some insurance companies return the savings back to you.
+Additionally, many companies like GEICO and Nationwide offer discounts to certain groups or organizations.
+Because of this, some insurers return the savings back to you.

 Most companies will require the student on your policy to have a GPA above 3.0 in order to receive this discount.
 You can provide the insurance companies with a transcript or report card every policy period as proof.